YAMAHA MT-125 (2020 - on) Review

 How does the Yamaha MT 125 cope against the Honda CB125R?
 Check out our video review of the Honda below:

 Despite being an entry-level motorcycle, the MT-125 boasts a spec sheet some larger-capacity machines could only dream of.
-With dual full-LED headlights, an easy-to-read LCD dash, complete with programable personal greeting, and new ‘big bike’ inspired looks, it’s hugely impressive.
+With dual full-LED headlights, an easy-to-read LCD dash, complete with programmable personal greeting and fuel gauge, and new ‘big bike’ inspired looks, it’s hugely impressive.

 Much like its fully-faired sibling, this is a 125 for young riders to be proud of, pairing quality components with excellent build quality.